Arab Clothing: The Ultimate Guide

 NO. The term veil includes a notable variety of headgears which come in a multitude of shapes, lengths, and fabrics.

-There are different kinds of veil and women wear them not only as a religious or cultural sign of belonging to a certain society, but also consider them an important fashion statement.
+There are different kinds of veils and women wear them not only as a religious or cultural sign of belonging to a certain society, but also consider them an important fashion statement.
 Hijabs have different styles and colours and women wearing a hijab (muhajjabat in Arabic) are always up to date with the latest trends, just as Western women know whether an item is out-dated or not.

 A clear instance of how hijab fashion changes and evolves is the so-called “Gamboo’a”, literally “Camel hump”.
 It was really fashionable around 2008 when women sported voluminous hijabs using a clip with a huge plastic flower (the gamboo’a) under the headscarf.
 It soon became very popular, especially in the trendsetter country of the region: the UAE.
 However, by 2011 it was already considered out of fashion.